JaeWong91/GAME-ROOM/README.md

 ## Known Bugs

--   The Contact page, when scrolling becomes laggy when viewed on a mobile device.
-This may be due to the high quality hero image.
+-   For small displays, the navigation expand animation is not as smooth as intended.
+This may be due to have two seperate lists integrated into one collapse.

 ### Testing User Stories from User Experience (UX) Section